Textualize/textual/docs/widgets/sparkline.md

 ## Messages

-This widget sends no messages.
+This widget posts no messages.

+## Bindings

+This widget has no bindings.

+## Component Classes

+This widget has no component classes.

 ---